peskyji/Sentiment-Analysis/README.md

 **Key Features:**

 - Sentiment Analyzer is implemented as a robust API using the FastAPI framework.
-- The API is hosted on the Railway cloud platform, ensuring scalability, reliability, and ease of deployment.
+- The API is hosted on the Render cloud platform, ensuring scalability, reliability, and ease of deployment.
 - Sentiment analysis models are trained on a vast dataset comprising approximately 180,000 movie reviews sourced from IMDB.
 - The reviews are scrapped from IMDB for both Hollywood and Bollywood releases from 2019 to September 2023 with help of Beautiful Soup.